 To make a successful compensation claim, liability needs to be proven.
 It isn’t always straight forward who is to blame as a condition such as tinnitus generally develops over a period of time.
 However, there are ways in which evidence can be found and gathered that will lead to who is to blame.

 If your tinnitus has developed due to working in an environment with excessive noise levels, then you may be able to make a claim against your employer if they are found to have been negligent in their legal duty of care to you, their employee, to provide a safe working environment and provide personal protective equipment where necessary.

-Employers re legally bound to follow and abide by legislation set out in the Health and Safety at Work ect Act 1974, Safety at Work Regulations 1999 and The Management of Health And Safety Regulations 1999.
+Employers are legally bound to follow and abide by legislation set out in the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999.
 These all set out the health and safety policies employers need to follow to ensure the safety of their employees.
-Also the Control of Noise at Work Regulations Act 2005 is a legislation written specifically concerning tinnitus, hearing loss and noise within the workplace that should also be adhered to.
+Also the Control of Noise at Work Regulations Act 2005 is a piece of legislation written specifically concerning tinnitus, hearing loss and noise within the workplace that should also be adhered to.

 In accordance with the Health and Safety Executive, employers are expected to carry out the following:

 - Risk Assessments – Regular risk assessments should be made in regards to noise level and which work roles are most at risk from tinnitus and industrial deafness.